AguaClara/Textbook/Reactor Characteristics/Reactor_Characteristics.rst

 Dispersion
 ----------

 Mixing levels give rise to three categories of reactors; completely mixed flow reactors (CMFR), plug flow reactors (PFR) and flow with dispersion reactors (FDR).
-The plug flow reactorreactor is an idealized extreme not attainable in practice.
-All \textit{real} reactors fall under the category of FDR or CMFR.
+The plug flow reactor is an idealized extreme not attainable in practice.
+All real reactors fall under the category of FDR or CMFR.

 Boundary Conditions
 -------------------